How Infographics Can Boost Your Content Marketing Strategy12 min read

 Chop it up into mini-infographics (or infographic snippets) to share it on all your social media channels.

-If your infographic has several content blocks, such as a header, a bar chart and a list of key points, you can crop and share each block as a separate post on social media.
+If yours has several content blocks, such as a header, a bar chart and a list of key points, you can crop and share each block as a separate post on social media.

 People scrolling through their social feeds usually don’t have enough time to read a full infographic, so they’re likely to engage more with snippets.

-Plus, breaking up an infographic gives you more content to post on your socials—win-win!
+Plus, breaking it up gives you more content to post on your socials—win-win!